-Knix is a born and raised Toronto company, and we work in city with very literal Indigenous roots—the name itself originating from the Mohawk word “Tkaronto”.
+Knix is a born and raised Toronto company, and we work in a city with very literal Indigenous roots—the name itself originating from the Mohawk word “Tkaronto”.
 It means “the place in the water where the trees are standing”, referencing the fishing stakes that caught endless amounts of food in the sacred local lakes.
 You can read more about it here.
 It’s incredibly important to recognize that the land we work on at Knix every day isn’t ours— it’s the traditional territory of many nations.
 These include the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat people— and is now home to many diverse First Nations, Inuit and Métis people.

 This month is Indigenous History Month.
 It’s a time to show support and recognize the communities that were here first— the communities that have found ways to thrive despite lack of institutional advocacy.
 There are so many ways to show support that extend beyond the month of June, some of which include donating, investing in education, and supporting Indigenous creators and businesses in our neighbourhoods and across the country online.